Decade of Centenaries Arts Project Awards 2021

 Dermott Petty – 2 Days in September

 ‘2 Days in September’ is a play is set in West Clare during the War of Independence.
-Directed by Joan O’Hanrahan, with music & soundscape by Barry Dillon, and produced by Ballycartoon Players, the play will create a tense filled tale that will bring to life the events and happenings of the 22nd and 23rd of September 1920 in West Clare.
+Directed by Joan O’Hanrahan, with music & soundscape by Barry Dillon, and produced by Ballycartoon Players, the play created a tense filled tale that brought to life the events and happenings of the 22nd and 23rd of September 1920 in West Clare.

 The play is the story of ordinary people living in extraordinary times, forced to take action (or not) thereby creating their own history, their own narrative.